skalenetwork/mirage-manager/docs/Committee.md

 Sets the Status contract address

-_Only callable by authorized addresses (restricted) Also updates the pool's status reference_
+_Only callable by authorized addresses (restricted) Also updates the pool's Status reference_

 #### Parameters